 The banner on the car says “Great Central: Here Yesterday, Gone Today, STEAM Tomorrow??
 Join MAIN-LINE Preservation Group NOW.
 Enquiries

-Here are the pioneering stalwarts who were drumming up support at Tyseley for the MLPG.
+Here are some of the other pioneering stalwarts who were drumming up support at Tyseley for the MLPG.
 They are, from left to right, Graham Oliver, Roger Holmes (treasurer of MLPG), and Phil Herrick.

 The front of one of the leaflets for Main Line Preservation Group that were being handed out at Tyseley.
 Courtesy of Graham Oliver.

 MLPG stand at the City of Leicester Show, 1969

 A more substantial display was put on by the MLPG at the annual City of Leicester Show, in Abbey Park, over the Summer Bank Holiday of 1969.